-STAMPING OF LENGTH OF PIECE-GOODS MANUFACTURED IN BANGLADESH Stamping of length of piece-goods manufactured in Bangladesh 12.
-(1) Piece-goods, such as are ordinarily sold by length or by the piece, which have been manufactured in premises which are a factory as defined in the 2[Factories Act, 1934,] shall not be removed from those premises without having conspicuously stamped in English numerals on each piece the length thereof in standard yards, or in standard yards and a fraction of such a yard, according to the real length of the piece.
-(2) If any person removes or attempts to remove any such piece-goods from any such premises without the length of each piece being stamped in the manner mentioned in subsection (1), every such piece, and everything used for the packing or removal thereof, shall be forfeited to Government, and such person shall be punished with fine which may extend to one thousand Taka.
+Stamping of Length of Piece-goods manufactured in the Union of Burma

+12. (1) Piece-goods, such as are ordinarily sold by length or by the piece which have been manufactured in premises which are a factory as defined in the Factories Act, shall not be removed from

+Stamping length of pieces-goods manufactured in the Union of Burma those premises without having conspicuously stamped 1 on each piece the length thereof in standard yards, or in standard yards and a fraction of such a yard, according to the real length of the piece.

+(2) It any person removes or attempts to remove any such piece, goods from any such premises without the length of each piece being stamped in the manner mentioned in such-section (1), every such piece, and everything used for the packing or removal thereof, shall be forfeited to [the State,]2 and such person shall be punished with fine which may extend to one thousand rupees.